EVgo Inc. (EVGO) Shares Up Despite Recent Market Volatility

-EVgo Inc. (NASDAQ: EVGO)’s stock price has increased by 6.52 compared to its previous closing price of 5.98.
-However, the company has seen a 9.26% increase in its stock price over the last five trading sessions.
+EVgo Inc. (NASDAQ: EVGO)’s stock price has increased by 1.36 compared to its previous closing price of 5.87.
+Despite this, the company has seen a fall of -6.59% in its stock price over the last five trading days.

 Is It Worth Investing in EVgo Inc. (NASDAQ: EVGO) Right Now?

-Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”
+Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 0 as “sell.”

 Sponsored

-The average price suggested by analysts for EVGO is $10.22, which is $4.28 above the current market price.
-The public float for EVGO is 68.45M, and currently, shorts hold a 37.42% of that float.
-The average trading volume for EVGO on March 06, 2023 was 2.79M shares.
+The average price point forecasted by analysts for EVgo Inc. (EVGO) is $10.22, which is $4.7 above the current market price.
+The public float for EVGO is 68.45M, and currently, short sellers hold a 37.20% ratio of that float.
+The average trading volume of EVGO on March 13, 2023 was 2.77M shares.

 EVGO’s Market Performance

-The stock of EVgo Inc. (EVGO) has seen a 9.26% increase in the past week, with a -8.08% drop in the past month, and a -0.47% fall in the past quarter.
-The volatility ratio for the week is 5.93%, and the volatility levels for the past 30 days are at 6.78% for EVGO.
-The simple moving average for the last 20 days is 0.89% for EVGO stock, with a simple moving average of -13.92% for the last 200 days.
+EVGO’s stock has seen a -6.59% decrease for the week, with a -8.74% drop in the past month and a 3.66% gain in the past quarter.
+The volatility ratio for the week is 6.51%, and the volatility levels for the past 30 days are at 6.22% for EVgo Inc. The simple moving average for the last 20 days is -4.35% for EVGO stock, with a simple moving average of -18.81% for the last 200 days.

 Analysts’ Opinion of EVGO